 Bayesian Modeling for Environmental Health Workshop: Concepts and Computational Tools for Spatial, Temporal, and Spatiotemporal Modeling Relevant to Public Health

-The most recent Bayesian Modeling for Environmental Health Workshop was on August 14-15, 2023.
-Sign up below to hear about the next training!
+The next Bayesian Modeling for Environmental Health Workshop is on August 21-22, 2024.
+Sign up below to hear about registration opening!

 The Bayesian Modeling for Environmental Health Workshop is a two-day intensive course of seminars and hands-on analytical sessions to provide an approachable and practical overview of concepts, techniques, and data analysis methods used in Bayesian modeling with applications in Environmental Health.